Node.js: Overview

-JavaScript is the only language that Node.js supports natively, but many compile-to-JS languages are available.
-As a result, Node.js applications can be written in CoffeeScript, Dart, TypeScript, ClojureScript and others.
+Since version 22.6.0, Node.js natively supports both JavaScript and TypeScript, allowing TypeScript files to be executed without a separate compilation step.
+The TypeScript support was contributed by Node.js TSC member Marco Ippolito.
+In addition, many compile-to-JS languages are available, allowing Node.js applications to also be written in CoffeeScript, Dart, ClojureScript, and others.

-Node.js is primarily used to build network programs such as Web servers.
-The most significant difference between Node.js and PHP is that most functions in PHP block until completion (commands execute only after previous commands finish), while Node.js functions are non-blocking (commands execute concurrently or even in parallel, and use callbacks to signal completion or failure).
+Node.js is primarily used to build network programs such as web servers.
+The most significant difference between Node.js and PHP is that most functions in PHP block until completion (commands execute only after previous commands finish), while Node.js functions are non-blocking (commands execute concurrently and use callbacks to signal completion or failure).